ironthree/dxr/dxr/README.md

 ## Limitations

-The implementation of XML-RPC provided by `dxr` also has a few limitations (which might or might not be deal-breakers for specific use cases):

-- Only valid UTF-8 is currently supported in both XML-RPC requests and responses.
-This is a limitation of the `serde` support of `quick-xml`.
-Support for other encodings could be added by implementing custom clients or servers which handle other encodings transparently.
+Only valid UTF-8 is currently supported in both XML-RPC requests and responses.
+Support for other encodings can be handled manually by implementing a custom client or server which handles other encodings transparently.
-- All `dateTime.iso8861` values are assumed to be UTC, as the `dateTime.iso8861` type of XML-RPC does not include a timezone.
-Clients will need to adjust these values according to the server timezone.
-- The default client implementation (based on `reqwest`) is currently `async`-only.
-  However, adding a "blocking" client implementation based on `reqwest::blocking` should be relatively straightforward.
-- The default server implementation (based on `axum`) and associated traits are `async`-only.

 ## Components